Exodus of Iranian Jews: Main exodus late 1970s to 1990s

 The tensions between the loyalists of the Shah and Islamists throughout the 1970s initiated the mass-migration of Iranian Jews, first affecting the higher-class.
-Instability caused thousands of Persian Jews to leave Iran prior to the revolution - some seeking better economic opportunities or stability, while others feared the potential Islamist takeover.
+Instability caused thousands of Persian Jews to leave Iran prior to the revolution—some seeking better economic opportunities or stability, while others feared the potential Islamist takeover.

+While many Jews in Iran lived peacefully after the establishment of the State of Israel, the Iranian Revolution "radically altered the status of the country's Jewish community".
 In 1979, Supreme Leader Ayatollah Khomeini met with the Jewish community upon his return from exile in Paris and issued a fatwa decreeing that the Jews were to be protected.
 Nevertheless, emigration continued.
-At the time of the 1979 Islamic Revolution, 60,000 Jews were still living in Iran.
-From then on, Jewish emigration from Iran dramatically increased, as about 30,000 Jews left within several months of the revolution alone.
-Since the Revolution, much of Iran's Jewish population, some 30,000 Jews, have emigrated to the United States, Israel, and Europe (mainly to the United Kingdom, France, Germany, Italy, and Switzerland).
+At the time of the 1979 Islamic Revolution, 60,000 Jews lived in Iran.
+However, about 30,000 Jews left within several months of the revolution.

 When Shah Reza Pahlavi was overthrown and the new Islamic Regime under Ruhollah Khomeini was brought into power, the Jewish population in Iran began to look for routes out of the country.
 Although, Ayatollah Khomeini had proclaimed that the rights of Jews were to be protected, the new government would not issue Iranian Jews passports and barred them from leaving the country.
 The Jewish population began to fear for their lives because many Jewish leaders were killed in the revolution because of their support for Zionism and their disapproval of Jews being considered as second class citizens.
 Thousands of Iranian Jews began to look for ways in which they could smuggle themselves and their families out of the country.
 Most Iranian Jews had to leave their homes and possessions in order to leave Iran illegally as selling all of their possessions would alert to the authorities that they were trying to leave the country.
 Leaving the country was very dangerous as many of the roads out were being watched by the government and, if caught, one could face imprisonment or death.